nicedreams/rsyncsnap/README.md

   - Can name include file and extension anything and extension is not required.
   - Recommend using rsyncsnap as filename when using includes file to keep track of how backup was performed.
-  - Backup name can be changed using option --backup-name or --name option overwriting what the include file or source directory would name backup.

-  $0 /home/user /mnt/external-drive --name mybackup

 SSH:
   - Use --ssh-options to add regular SSH arguments to command